SueMungai/Time-Series-Team-3/README.md

 ---------
 # Modeling
-We build a couple of models using different featuers in our dataset to try  predicting whether an individual will go for H1N1 vaccine or Seasonal Flu Vaccines.The models have different levels of  accuracy.
+We build a time series models using different featuers in our dataset to predict five best locations to invest in based on their return of investment (ROI).
+The models include.

+        - Auto Regressive model(AR)

+        - moving Average model(MA)

+        - ARMA model

+        - ARIMA model

+        - SARIMA model

 ---------

 # Evaluation

 ---------
+# Conclusion

+---
+# Recommmendations

+---